MikeTannenbaum/mtdc-2022/_posts/2017-06-23-workplace-experience-as-a-foundation-for-customer-experience.md

   - Leadership
   - Making Work Human
 tags:
-  - experience design
-  - leadership
+  - on/leadership
-  - management
+  - on/org-culture
-  - org design
+  - on/design
 ---
 <em>Disclaimer: this is a theory I'm currently exploring and working through, and is by no means a concrete thought written in stone.
 I wrote this in response to some <a href="https://twitter.com/miketnnnbm/status/877584040018141184">dialogue on twitter</a>.</em>